-The following requirements extend the requirement SMR-004 from section 6.3.2 (Semantic Requirements) of [i.18]:
+The following requirements extend the requirement SMR-004 from section 6.3.2 (Semantic Requirements) of [b-oneM2M TS-0002]:

 SMR-004: The M2M System shall provide capabilities to discover M2M Resources based on semantic descriptions.

 The M2M System shall provide a capability to an M2M Application to search (semantic query) within the domain of the application’s M2M Service Provider to discover M2M Devices, Virtual Devices and Things on the basis of their semantic descriptions and meta-data such as device location or a device type.